alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Set the content area for sub items in the list

-List component provided`ListItemContent`component, used to customize the sub item content area of the list.
+The list component provides a 'ListItemContent' sub component for customizing the content area of list sub items.
-You can do it through`primary`、`secondary`the main content area and sub content area of the sexual setting list sub items.
+You can set the main content area and sub content area of the list sub items through the 'primary' and 'secondary' attributes.

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';